Android Central Verdict

 I had few hiccups with the Bluetooth connection, even in busier environs, only making it easier to keep the conversation going while roaming around as the phone sat on a charging pad.

 You could also put the seamless integration with Google Assistant into that category.
 While not perfect, and amidst the odd misinterpretation, the voice assistant does well in responding to commands and reading out notifications when you allow it to.
-These are one of the easiest earbuds for initiating phone calls hands-free, as well as doing many of the things you already do with the Assistant through other devices.
+These are some of the easiest earbuds for initiating phone calls hands-free, as well as doing many of the things you already do with the Assistant through other devices.

 Equally effective was the multipoint functionality for connecting with two devices simultaneously.
 It’s super easy to stay paired with two phones, or a computer and a phone, or even a tablet, if need be.
 Audio switching does a similar thing in that it will automatically switch from one device to another — with one catch requiring that they be on the same Google account.